Causes / Inheritance

 Dystroglycan links the outer surface of muscle cells with structures outside them via branches, made of sugar molecules, that protrude from its surface and stick to laminin.

-The branch structure explains why mutations in diverse genes all appear to cause CMD.
-Each of these proteins contributes in a different way to the process of “sugar coating” (glycosylating) dystroglycan.
-Several forms of CMD that affect not only the muscles but the eyes and brain — Fukuyama CMD (seen mainly in Japan), muscle-eye-brain disease and Walker-Warburg syndrome — arise from defects in these glycosylation proteins.
+The branch structure helps explain why mutations in so many diverse genes all appear to cause CMD.
+Each of these proteins contributes in a different way to the process of “sugar-coating” (glycosylating) dystroglycan.
+Several forms of CMD — such as Fukuyama CMD, Santavuori muscle-eye-brain disease and Walker-Warburg syndrome — arise from defects in these glycosylation proteins.

 The illustration below shows the physical relationships among these proteins.